alvarotrigo/fullPage.js/README.md

 <script type="text/javascript" src="jquery.fullPage.js"></script>
 ```

+In order to prevent fullpage.js from creating the scrollbar in certain sections or slides use the class `fp-noscroll`.
+For example: `<div class="section fp-noscroll">`

 - `scrollOverflowOptions`: when using scrollOverflow:true fullpage.js will make use of a forked and modified version of [iScroll.js libary](https://github.com/cubiq/iscroll/).
 You can customize the scrolling behaviour by providing fullpage.js with the iScroll.js options you want to use.
 Check [its documentation](http://iscrolljs.com/) for more info.

 - `sectionSelector`: (default `.section`) Defines the jQuery selector used for the plugin sections.
 It might need to be changed sometimes to avoid problem with other plugins using the same selectors as fullpage.js..